 Neuro-biological conditions explain the existence of critical periods in the most fundamental skills that we learn in the first decade of our life.
 The focus here is the development of vision and language.

 - Vision has an early critical period.
-Kalat (p 178) reports that people who were born blind and had their vision surgically fixed after the critical period (after years) can distinguish brightness but have trouble identifying objects, such that many prefer to keep their eyes shut.
+Kalat (p 178) reports that people who were born blind and had their vision surgically fixed after the critical period (after two years or more) can distinguish brightness but have trouble identifying objects, such that many prefer to keep their eyes shut.

 - Language acquisition has well-known learning stages.
 We all have seen infants growing in facility of speech, starting at 9 months or a year.
 Harold Klawans (p 24-27) has patients whose difficulties reveal that the critical period for learning language ends in early adolescence.
 If they don’t have the experience of hearing and speaking it by then, any later learning is severely compromised.